 The European Union strongly supports the transition to a low-carbon, more resource-efficient and sustainable economy and has been at the forefront of efforts to build a financial system that supports sustainable growth.

-In 2015, landmark international agreements were concluded with the adoption of the UN 2030 agenda and sustainable development goals and the Paris climate agreement.
+In 2015, landmark international agreements were concluded with the adoption of the and the Paris climate agreement.
 The Paris climate agreement, in particular, includes the commitment to align financial flows with a pathway towards low-carbon and climate-resilient development.

-On 11 December 2019, the Commission presented the European green deal, a growth strategy aiming to make Europe the first climate-neutral continent by 2050.
+On 11 December 2019, the Commission presented the European green deal, a growth strategy with the aim of making Europe the first climate-neutral continent by 2050.

 As part of the green deal, the Commission presented on 14 January 2020 the European green deal investment plan, which will mobilise at least €1 trillion of sustainable investments over the next decade.
 It will create the right environment – or ‘enabling framework’ – to facilitate and stimulate the public and private investments needed for the transition to a climate-neutral, green, competitive and inclusive economy.

 The Commission presented on 17 September 2020 its 2030 climate target plan, with an increased emissions reduction target of 55% by 2030 as compared to 1990.
 The EU needs to invest approximately € 350 billion more every year during the 2021-30 decade than it did during the previous decade, in order to meet these 2030 climate and energy targets.
 The EU is already providing impetus to help attract the required investments with the European Fund for Strategic Investments and other initiatives.
 However, the scale of the investment challenge is beyond the capacity of the public sector alone.
 The financial sector has a key role to play in reaching those goals.
 It can

 - re-orient investments towards more sustainable technologies and businesses

 - finance growth in a sustainable manner over the long-term